Carol Thompson has had a passion for the arts for a long time.

 “It was a little different on stage, because, you know,” she said, with a grin.

 Her next role was as Big Mama in “Cat on a Hot Tin Roof,” again under Whitaker’s direction, with Alan Tyson playing Big Daddy.
 Tyson had played her son in “Driving Miss Daisy.”

-“So my son because my husband.
+“So my son became my husband.
 This is the theater,” she said, laughing.

 Thompson paired again with Whitaker in “The Gin Game” in 2019, roles about which they were both apprehensive.
 They were worried that audiences that had seen them in “Driving Miss Daisy” would have trouble accepting the duo portraying rougher-around-the-edges characters.

 “But the audiences were so gracious and they just got it,” she said.
 “That was so rewarding, that they understood the context and the characters.”